guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

     → SingleStep L
 ```

-With the eval step, I proof that every expression has single-step associated with that.
+With the eval step, I prove that every expression has a single step associated with that.
 If the program is parallel, it will consume a boolean from the stream and
 this boolean represents which part of the program will be evaluated.
 The false represents the left part while true represents the right.